ZAZ (TV channel)

 ZAZ was a Mexican cable television network owned by MVS Comunicaciones aimed at children and teenagers.
 The cable network was launched in Mexico in October 1991 and expanded to the rest of Latin America in 1996.
 In Mexico and Latin America, it was available through various cable television companies.
 Originally, its programming consisted of "non-violent" animated and live-action series.
 However, in its final years the channel's concept was changed, airing anime series and family movies.

-Due to low ratings and gradual loss of programming, the channel ceased operations on July 31, 2012, with no official replacement (many cable systems that carried ZAZ replaced it with the music-oriented channel Exa TV, also owned by MVS).
+Due to low ratings and gradual loss of programming, the channel ceased operations on 31 July 2012 with no official replacement.
+Many cable systems that carried ZAZ replaced it with the MVS-owned music-oriented channel Exa TV.

 History

+1991–2003: Launch of operations

 ZAZ launched in 1991 as the third children's cable channel in Latin America after Cablin and The Big Channel in Argentina.
 It was only seen in Mexico through the MMDS MVS Multivisión platform.
 At launch, ZAZ broadcast children's programming primarily cartoons of American, Canadian, French, and English origin, both classic and contemporary.
 ZAZ was initially noted for broadcasting series from the Fox Kids Network; a year later it would also air programs from Nickelodeon and CINAR.
 ZAZ also began airing adult/family-skewing sitcoms, dramas, and movies from 8:00 PM to 6:00 AM, primarily sourced from Warner Bros.; the content of the series promoting family union.
-In 1993, Fox Kids programming moved to the new Latin American FOX channel, so ZAZ continued to air Nickelodeon programming and obtained programs from Nelvana, Alliance, and DIC Entertainment.
+In 1993, Fox Kids programming moved to the new Latin American Fox channel, so ZAZ continued to air Nickelodeon programming and obtained programs from Nelvana, Alliance, and DIC Entertainment.

 ZAZ lost Nickelodeon programs in 1996 due to the launch of Nickelodeon in Latin America but compensated for the loss with acquired series from various production companies from around the world and Latin America.
 One of its most successful programs during the second half of the 1990s was the English video game program Cybernet, originally called Gameswatch, which continued to air until March 2011.
 However, it moved to the MAS channel in some periods, also from MVS Multivision.

 In 1996, ZAZ launched on DirecTV, expanding to all of Latin America; ZAZ also began calling itself a non-violent channel.